markwal/OctoPrint-GPX/README.md

 1. Start with OctoPi: Get your Raspberry Pi up and running by following the instructions on [OctoPi](https://github.com/guysoft/OctoPi)

+2. OctoPi runs OctoPrint in a virtualenv.
+You'll want to switch to the virtualenv for installing packages so they'll be available to OctoPrint.
-2. Switch to the OctoPi virtual env for python.
-This means that when you type python it'll run the one in ~/oprint/bin/python which will use ~/oprint/lib for all package installs and dependencies.
+   Activating the environment means that when you type python or pip, it'll use the ones out of ~/oprint/bin and use ~/oprint/lib for all package installs and dependencies.
 You can tell it is working by the "(oprint)" in front of your prompt
     ```
     source ~/oprint/bin/activate
     ```